MongoWobbler/giffer/README.md

 ----------------------------------------------------------------

 Potential Future Features:
+- [ ] Video Walkthrough of how to use giffer
 - [ ] Multi Threading so UI doesnt freeze up on export, etc.
 - [ ] Specify other formats to export, rather than just .gif
 - [ ] Custom slider that has start and end marks